WetzoldStudios/traVRsal-sdk/README.md

 * transparent objects are not visible through transitions
 * incorrect JSON files will cause the editor to become stuck
 * the minimum tile count in a grid right now is 4 due to a limitation with maze generation
-* deleting the Levels folder will spam the Unity console with errors if the Publish UI of the traVRsal SDK is still open
-* custom interactions are not possible yet (only premade Button for now)
+* custom interactions are not possible yet (only pre-made Button for now)
 * sky boxes are not yet supported
 * audio is not assigned to correct mixer channels yet
 * objects needs to be marked "Enable Read/Write" at import, otherwise NavMesh will fail or might even result in crashes